mariogmazza/MeMo.io/README.md

-## The Memory Game based on the classic Simon Game from the 80's
+## Game based on the classic Simon Game from the 80's

 ## About This Site